Chaitra-B-V/CMPE-258-DeepLearning/Assignments/3-Basic-Neural-Network/README.md

 4) (Part E, F and G) Tensorflow: Neural_network_tensorflow.ipynb

-The notebook consists of the following implemented using:

   - Tensorflow - built in layers functional API
   - Tensorflow from scratch low level API